Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 Work with:

 Manufacturers - They are the actual factories that make your products.
-By dealing directly with them, you will not only get the best price, but you will get more control of the final product while having more control over the quality of the final product.
-Working with manufacturers will significantly improve your quality standards as well.
+By dealing directly with them, you will not only get the best price, but you will also have more control over the final product, including its quality.
+Working with manufacturers will also significantly improve your quality standards.
 If you want quality products at the best price, you should go straight to the source.

 You should work directly with the factory if you are sourcing one or two single products.
-However, if you are sourcing a wide range of products and a small number of each, it may be easier to go with a trading company.
-Just be aware you are paying a higher price since the trading company needs to get their cut–but the convenience may be worth it.
+However, if you are sourcing a wide range of products in small quantities, it may be easier to work with a trading company.
+Just be aware that you are paying a higher price, as the trading company needs to get its cut, but the convenience may be worth it.

 TIP: Not sure if you're talking to a factory?
-Ask the salesperson to photograph themselves in the factory, holding up a piece of paper with your name and date.
+Ask the salesperson to take a photograph of themselves in the factory, holding up a piece of paper with your name and date on it.

 How to find legitimate suppliers

-Now that you know the different types of companies, you can start looking for suppliers.
+Now that you are familiar with the different types of companies, you can begin searching for suppliers.
 Like most people, you'll almost certainly begin by finding a supplier online.
 While many people will use Alibaba, you can also expand your search to global sources.
-Alibaba is the most dominant, but there are a few things you should keep in mind.
-First, Alibaba does not do a suitable job vetting suppliers and still allows suppliers to misrepresent themselves.
+Alibaba is the most dominant, but there are a few key points to consider.
+First, Alibaba does not adequately vet its suppliers and still allows them to misrepresent themselves.

 • Please ensure they are a Gold Supplier on Alibaba and offer Trade Assurance.
 If they have both labels, Alibaba has vetted the company and determined its legitimacy.
 With Trade Assurance, Alibaba can act as an escrow service for your transaction.